LTIP new rules

 - Your employer will continue to match your contributions to the PSPP while you're on LTIP.

 How will I pay my pension contributions to OPB?

-- Great-West Life will deduct your pension contributions from your LTIP payments and remit them directly to OPB.
+- Canada Life will deduct your pension contributions from your LTIP payments and remit them directly to OPB.

 Note: TVO employees will pay their pension contributions by a different process.
 Please contact TVO for further information.

 While you are on LTIP, you will earn 70% of the pension credit you regularly earned before the disability occurred.
 For example: